HTTPArchive/almanac.httparchive.org/src/content/en/2020/pwa.md

 It all started in December 2014 when Chrome 40 first implemented the meat of what is now known as Progressive Web Apps which was a collaborative effort for the web standards body and the terms was coined by [Frances Berriman and Alex Russell](https://infrequently.org/2015/06/progressive-apps-escaping-tabs-without-losing-our-soul/) in 2015.

-In this chapter of Web Almanac we will be looking into each of the ingredients that make PWA what it is from a data-driven perspective.
+In this chapter of Web Almanac we will be looking into each of the components that make PWA what it is, from a data-driven perspective.

 ## Service workers